-If you want to know what comets are made of, you have have to take the time to understand how comets are structured.
+If you want to know what comets are made of, you have had to take the time to understand how comets are structured.

 A comet is an object in space that orbits the sun across an elongated, and sometimes strange, path.
 These objects have a core, called a nucleus.
 Surrounding the comet’s nucleus like a blanket is the coma.
 Then, at the very end of the comet is the tail.
 After knowing these three parts in a comet’s structure, we can see what each part is made of.

 The innermost core of a comet, the nucleus, is made up of a combination of rock, dust, ice, and frozen gases.
 Some of those gasses include carbon dioxide (CO2), carbon monoxide (CO), methane (CH4), and ammonia (NH3).
 The combination of these materials can vary.
 Some comets may have more dust while others may have more rock or ice.
 The comets with more dust are thought of as dirty snowballs in space.
 The nucleus can contain other compounds too, like ethanol or methanol.
 It is important to know that the core is rocky and frozen, because the core determines the formation of the rest of the comet’s components.